makkzone/neuro-san/README.md

 [![Ask DeepWiki](https://deepwiki.com/badge.svg)](https://deepwiki.com/cognizant-ai-lab/neuro-san)

-**Neuro AI system of agent networks (Neuro SAN)** is a library for building data-driven multi-agent networks which can be run as a library, or served up via an HTTP/gRPC server.
+**Neuro AI system of agent networks (Neuro SAN)** is a library for building data-driven multi-agent networks which can be run as a library, or served up via an HTTP server.

 Motivation: People come with all their hopes and dreams to lay them at the altar of a single LLM/agent expecting it to do the most complex tasks.
 This often fails